Understanding USDA Construction Loans

 The Pros And Cons Of USDA Construction Loans

-USDA construction loans help make rural housing more affordable and accessible but come with several benefits and drawbacks.
-It’s important to weigh these factors when deciding whether to apply for this type of financing.
+USDA construction loans help make rural housing more affordable and accessible, but come with several benefits and drawbacks.
+It’s important to weigh these factors before applying for this type of financing.

 The Pros Of A USDA Construction Loan

-While typical USDA loans allow borrowers to purchase an existing home, a USDA construction loan can let borrowers start from scratch, allowing them to get exactly what they need in a home.
-You’re in control of the features, size and location of your home and can truly make it the home of your dreams.
+While typical USDA loans allow borrowers to purchase an existing home, a USDA construction loan can let borrowers start from scratch.
+This allows you to get exactly what they need in a home.
+You’re in control of the features, size and location of your home and can truly build the home of your dreams.

 Unlike with traditional construction loans, borrowers using a USDA construction loan take out just one loan for the land, construction and finished home.
 This saves the borrower money because they only pay closing costs on a single loan.
-Borrowers also aren’t required to make payments during the building process, freeing up cash each month to help them cover rent and other living expenses until they can move into their new home.
+Borrowers also aren’t required to make payments during the building process.
+This frees up cash to cover rent and other living expenses until they can move into their new home.

-The single close loan ensures that borrowers only have to qualify for one loan and that an unexpected change in finances won’t hurt their prospects of closing on their mortgage.
-Imagine that, after closing on the construction loan, a change to the borrower’s credit score meant they would no longer qualify for their 30-year mortgage.
-Because they’ve already closed on a USDA construction loan, they don’t have to worry about losing out.
+The single close loan ensures that borrowers only have to qualify for one loan.
+That means that unexpected changes in finances won’t hurt your chances of closing on your mortgage.
+After closing on the construction loan, a negative change to your credit score could mean you no longer qualify for a 30-year mortgage.
+Since you’ve already closed on a USDA construction loan, you won’t have to worry about losing out.

 The Cons Of A USDA Construction Loan

-USDA construction loans can be an excellent opportunity, but it’s also important to understand the downsides, which we’ll examine below.
+USDA construction loans can be an excellent opportunity, but it’s also important to understand the downsides.

 USDA construction loans also often carry a higher interest rate than other loan products.
-The higher rates mean you may end up with a higher mortgage payment than you’d have if you financed the build with a different type of construction loan.
+The higher rates mean you may end up with a higher mortgage payment than if you financed your construction with a different type of construction loan.
 Luckily, borrowers may be able to lower that interest rate over time with a USDA Streamline Refinance.

 Another downside of this type of loan is that some borrowers may have a difficult time finding a USDA construction loan lender.
 While the loans are backed by the USDA, they’re underwritten by traditional financial institutions.
 However, not all lenders offer this type of loan.
 The best action you can take is to speak with your lender about your options.